Bangkok, the capital of Thailand, is located on the banks of the Chao Phraya River in Central Thailand.

 A passport valid for at least six months beyond intended period of stay, a return/onward ticket and proof of sufficient funds.
 No visa is required for a stay of up to 30 days.

-The convenient BTS (or Skytrain) – Bangkok’s efficient elevated rail line – and the MRT subway offer a way to get around Bangkok’s main commercial centres and beat the city's often clogged roads.
-A new high-speed elevated railroad – the Suvarnabhumi Airport Link – now links the city with Suvarnabhumi International Airport
+The convenient BTS (or Skytrain) – Bangkok’s efficient elevated rail line – and the MRT subway offer the best way to get around Bangkok’s main commercial centres and beat the city's often clogged roads.

 Bangkok's taxis are reasonably priced and the best choice for door-to-door transportation outside of rush hour, and tuk-tuks (three-wheeled motorized open vehicles) are often the best way to get around smaller streets.

-Bangkok’s public riverboats provide a great way to travel throughout the city, especially the Chao Phraya Express, which offers a frequent service stopping at several public piers along the river’s length.
+Bangkok’s public riverboats provide a great way to travel throughout the city, especially the Chao Phraya Express, which offers a frequent service stopping at several public piers along the river.

 Alternatively, you can charter a fast long-tail boat to race along the river or cruise the narrow canals of neighbouring Thonburi.
 Boat charters are easily available at every pier and can also be booked at the riverfront kiosk at River City or at the Grand Palace.

 More information about how to get around Bangkok…

 Find the latest international flight deals to Bangkok on CheapOair – with easy online booking and award-winning 24/7 Customer Care, CheapOair offers savings on flights worldwide.

 Latest update: Best Time to Visit Bangkok: 4 June, 2020

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.